To experience this much joy listening to Devil music has to be a sin.

 From the opening Arena Rock of “Rats” into the unholy Power anthem “See the Light” GHOST perform a confident blending of classic 70s era Prog and 90s Alt.
 Turning Black Metal’s trappings inside out makes Satan worship, and all that entails, seem invitingly (uncomfortably) festive.

-Instrumentals “Miasma” and “Helvetesfontster” could comfortably (and proudly) sit on any 1970s-era RUSH album with glorious Prog Rock sweep and dive.
+Instrumentals “Miasma” and “Helvetesfontster” could naturally (and proudly) sit on any 1970s-era RUSH album with glorious Prog Rock sweep and dive.

 Invoking 80s Power, album highlight “Danse Macabre” completely stuns while “Witch Image” emulates the best of Classic Rock by building reflective choral hooks that stick.
 And the haunting closer “Life Eternal” offers up a truly maniacal love ballad sacrifice to the altar.
 Stellar songcraft.